ProtractorNinja/pixyll/_posts/2015-06-19-ocaml-and-python.md

 ## In Closing

-Under the guidance of a simple Makefile that runs OUnit and the logging script, whatever functions I've verified are correct are automatically built into a log file.
+Under the guidance of a simple Makefile that runs OUnit and the logging script, whatever tests I've verified are correct are automatically built into a log file.
 Perfect!
-For my sanity's sake, I also check the difference between the big testing script's real and correct outputs.
-I can relax while `make` zips up my project, `README` and logs, so what's to be learned from this whole ordeal?
+For my sanity's sake, I also made it check the difference between the big testing script's real and correct outputs.
+I can relax while `make` zips up my project, `README` and logs, so while I wait I can think: what's to be learned from this whole ordeal?

 After bashing my head in over my last project's shell scripting issues, using Python felt **spectacular**.
 I probably could have wrangled the same results with some tricky piping, but I bet it would have *hurt*.
 This project hardened my resolve to use Python scripts more often.